davidlares/vagrant-chef-deploy/README.md

   - More time is needed to download, install and deploy the necessary packages
   - Team working with different OS flavors and environments

+## LAMP Stack

+  LAMP stands for Linux, Apache2, MySql and PHP.
+Please refer to the `LAMP-SETUP.md` for this project.

 ## Difference with Docker

   - Docker is a container-based solution for delivering apps bundled with their infrastructure.
 Vagrant provides it